 Now that your foie gras has been properly cleaned and sectioned, there are four common preparing strategies to choose from for your foie gras.
 Let’s go over each one briefly.

-Seared foie gras: This is the easiest method of preparing fresh foie gras.
+- eared foie gras: This is the easiest method of preparing fresh foie gras.
 Simply cut it into nice thick slices and sear it in a nice hot pan with salted butter.
-When the foie gras is seared momentarily in butter, it will turn a nice brown colour with a slight crispy on the outside.
-The inside should be smooth, gooey and appear to be somewhat melting.
+When the foie gras is seared momentarily in butter, it will turn a nice brown color with a slight crispy on the outside.
+The inside should be smooth, gooey, and appear to be somewhat melting.
 One thing to note is that liver is naturally low in collagen, which means that it is tender when cooked briefly but can become dry and overcooked quickly.

 - Foie gras terrine (pâté): In order to make a terrine of foie gras (also known as a foie gras pâté), you must start by pressing the liver into a nice circular mould.
 Next, gently warm it up in a hot water bath to cook.
 Do not use boiling water.
 When it has finished, allow it to cool down and then slice it to be served.